 Malgorzata Goroszewska is a Polish artist, currently residing in New York.
-She is completing her doctoral degree at Stony Brook University, working with Gilbert Kalish.
+She completed her doctoral degree at Stony Brook University, working with Gilbert Kalish.
 She earned her Master of Music degree in Piano Performance under Professor Joseph Kalichstein at the Juilliard School.

 A Polish native, Malgorzata grew up with affinity for the Polish composer Frédéric Chopin.
 In 2010 she was honored by the Polish Institute in Vienna for her interpretations of Chopin’s music and was awarded the Warsaw City Scholarship of John Paul II.
 In 2012, she toured with the international orchestra “I, Culture Orchestra”, an ongoing project to bring Eastern and Western Europe together through music (concerts in Lublin, Warsaw, Minsk, Kiev, Chisinau and Tbilisi).
 More recently, she completed another concert tour –a project under a label of Lincoln Center Stage in 2016, that included over two hundred chamber music concerts during a four-month performance contract in Southern Europe.